 One of the biggest resistance points when it comes to adopting construction software is the upfront cost.
 This is a valid concern, particularly for smaller companies that don’t have a lot of cash on hand to finance a big tech upgrade.

-Often, companies don’t realize how much of their resources they devote to dealing with the ever-increasing mountain of paperwork, so it's difficult to get a good measure of the scale of the problem.
+Often, companies don’t realise how much of their resources they devote to dealing with the ever-increasing mountain of paperwork, so it's difficult to get a good measure of the scale of the problem.

 There’s also a fear of things spiraling out of control – new tech means handsets for workers, more software and more supervision needed to make sure data is inputted properly.
 Margins are tight in the construction trade and these concerns makes sense in the short term.
 Businesses intent on staying profitable in the long term see that after the initial trial phase, a well-implemented construction tech strategy doesn’t mean doing more admin, but rather replacing inefficient processes.